ibm-cloud-docs/speech-to-text/input.md

 # Input features
 {: #input}

 The {{site.data.keyword.speechtotextshort}} service offers the following features to specify how the service is to perform the recognition request.
-All of the input parameters described on this page are optional; only the input audio and its format are required.
+All of the input parameters that are described in the following sections are optional.
+Only the input audio and its format are required.
 {: shortdesc}

 -   For examples of simple requests and responses for each of the service's interfaces, see [Making a recognition request](/docs/services/speech-to-text/basic-request.html).
--   For information about the supported audio formats, see [Audio formats](/docs/services/speech-to-text/audio-formats.html).
+-   For more information about the supported audio formats, see [Audio formats](/docs/services/speech-to-text/audio-formats.html).
 -   For an alphabetized list of all available parameters, including their status (generally available or beta) and supported languages, see the [Parameter summary](/docs/services/speech-to-text/summary.html).

 ## Authentication tokens
 {: #tokens}

-*Authentication tokens* are an alternative to service credentials that allow you to make authenticated requests to {{site.data.keyword.watson}} services without embedding your service credentials in every call.
-You use your service credentials to obtain a token for the service and then call the service directly, without relying on an intermediate server-side application for handling communications to and from the service.
-Note that you must use authentication tokens when working with the WebSocket interface.
+*Authentication tokens* are an alternative to service credentials.
+By using tokens, you can make authenticated requests to {{site.data.keyword.watson}} services without embedding your service credentials in every call.
+You use your service credentials to obtain a token for the service.
+You then call the service directly, without relying on an intermediate server-side application for handling communications to and from the service.
+You must use authentication tokens with the WebSocket interface.
 For more information, see [Tokens for authentication](/docs/services/watson/getting-started-tokens.html).

 ## Request logging
 {: #logging}

 *Request logging* is used by all {{site.data.keyword.watson}} services to log each request to a service and its results.
-When you agree (opt in) to have your data logged, {{site.data.keyword.IBM_notm}} reserves the right to store and use the data to improve the service's base language models. {{site.data.keyword.IBM_notm}} stores the data only to improve the service for future users; the logged data is never shared or made public.
+When you agree (opt in) to request logging, {{site.data.keyword.IBM_notm}} reserves the right to store and use the data to improve the service's base language models. {{site.data.keyword.IBM_notm}} accesses the data only to improve the service for future users.
+It never shares or makes public the logged data.
 Once you opt in, {{site.data.keyword.IBM_notm}} offers no mechanism to delete the stored audio or transcripts.

 To prevent {{site.data.keyword.IBM_notm}} from accessing your data for general service improvements, set the `X-Watson-Learning-Opt-Out` request header to `true` for all requests.
-When you use the header to opt out of request logging, {{site.data.keyword.IBM_notm}} stores none of your data.
+When you use the header to opt out of request logging, {{site.data.keyword.IBM_notm}} does not access your data for service improvements.
 Your data exists within {{site.data.keyword.watson}} only while it is in transit (in memory while the service processes your request).

 In either case, your data is always encrypted both in motion and at rest.
 For more information about opting out of request logging, see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).

 ## Information security
 {: #security}

-*Information security* allows you to associate a customer ID with data that is passed to the service with a recognition request.
+*Information security* includes features to associate a customer ID with data that is passed to the service with a request.
 You associate a customer ID with the data by passing the `X-Watson-Metadata` header with the request.
 If necessary, you can then delete the data by using the `DELETE /v1/user_data` method.
 For more information, see [Information security](/docs/services/speech-to-text/information-security.html).

 ## Languages and models
 {: #models}